Jad Abou Ali ’26

 Mathematics

-Advisor and Direct Supervisor: Marija Ilić, Adjunct Professor, Department of Electrical Engineering and Computer Science; Senior Research Scientist, Laboratory for Information and Decision Systems
+Advisor and Direct Supervisor: Marija Ilić, Adjunct Professor, Electrical Engineering and Computer Science; Senior Research Scientist, Laboratory for Information and Decision Systems

 Sponsor: Friends of MITEI UROP